clariuslabs/TransformOnBuild/nuget/Readme.txt

 Release Notes:

+v1.16

+* Copy custom task assembly to the temp folder to prevent locking

+v1.15

+* Copy Local dlls to TargetDir before transformation to allow use of $(TargetDir)

+v1.14

+* Substitute MSBuild variables such as $(ProjectDir)

 v1.1

 * Disabled processing of T4 files with 'TextTemplatingFilePreprocessor' since they aren't supported by TextTemplating.exe according to http://stackoverflow.com/a/9198532.